orfeotoolbox/OTB/Documentation/Cookbook/rst/Recipes.rst

 This chapter presents guideline to perform various remote sensing and image processing tasks with either , or both.
-Its goal is not to be exhaustive, but rather to help the non-developper user to get familiar with these two packages, so that he can use and explore them for his future needs.
+Its goal is not to be exhaustive, but rather to help the non-developer user to get familiar with these two packages, so that he can use and explore them for his future needs.